History of Snare Drum

 It is believed that the snare drum has descended from a medieval drum called the Tabor.
 Tabor was a drum with a single gut snare strung across its bottom.
 It was first used in war, often played with a fife or pipe.
 Snare drum gained popularity with the Swiss mercenary troops around the 15th-16th century.

-underwent changes several times in the past to improve its design and sound.
+This musical instrument underwent changes several times in the past to improve its design and sound.
 And eventually, in the modern days it is used in pop music and orchestral music.

 Design and Construction of Snare Drum